 Study system

-Our study lakes are remote high elevation lakes in the Kings Canyon National Park backcountry.
-We selected two lakes inhabited by large, disease-free (at the time of the study) cohorts of mountain yellow-legged frog tadpoles and large mayfly nymph populations, both seldom visited by backpackers.
+Our study lakes are remote high elevation lakes in the Kings Canyon National Park backcountry of the Sierra Nevada mountains, which are located…..
+We selected two lakes inhabited by large, disease-free (at the time of the study) cohorts of mountain yellow-legged frog tadpoles and large mayfly nymph populations, that are seldom visited by backpackers.
 Both lakes are unnamed, so we refer to them as LeConte (3221 m elevation) and Spur lakes (48 km southeast of LeConte, 3518 m elevation).
-Exact locations are not reported to protect frog populations.
-These small (1.5 ha and 1.4 ha, respectively) alpine lakes sit just west of the Sierra Nevada crest.
-They are typical of Sierra Nevada lakes, with low nutrient concentrations and circumneutral pHs: nitrate 0 – 10 μmol L-1, total phosphorus 0 – 1 μmol L-1 (Sickman et al. 2003); median pH 7 (Bradford et al. 1998).
+Exact locations are not reported to protect these endangered frog populations.
+These small (1.5 ha and 1.4 ha, respectively) alpine lakes sit just west of the Sierra Nevada crest, and are are typical of Sierra Nevada lakes, with low nutrient concentrations and circumneutral pHs (nitrate 0 – 10 μmol L-1, total phosphorus 0 – 1 μmol L-1 (Sickman et al. 2003); median pH 7 (Bradford et al. 1998)).
 Both lakes freeze in winter, so tadpoles’ active growing season is usually 3-4 ice-free, summer months.
 Both lakes are fishless, a condition necessary for occupancy by large populations of mountain yellow-legged frogs and many benthic macroinvertebrates including mayflies (Knapp and Matthews 2000).

 Despite similarities, the two study lakes differ conspicuously.
 LeConte is the largest lake centrally located in a basin, surrounded and fed by small streams, meadows, ponds, and permanent snowfields, bordered by grassy shorelines, sparse white bark pine and willow patches, some talus, and bare bedrock.
 In contrast, Spur is surrounded by unvegetated talus and bare bedrock, at the top of a basin and with a single ephemeral inlet stream.
 LeConte is lower in elevation, but due to runoff from permanent snowfields it remains colder than Spur.
 The frog species in each lake differs.
 Mountain yellow-legged frogs are a two-species complex (Vredenburg et al. 2007) with the species divide roughly halfway between our study lakes: LeConte is inhabited by the Sierra Nevada yellow-legged frog (Rana sierrae) and Spur is inhabited by the Southern mountain yellow-legged frog (R. muscosa).
 These sister species are ecologically similar.
 The mayfly communities also differ between lakes: only A. edmundsi occurs at LeConte, while C. ferrugineus and A. edmundsi co-occur at Spur in approximately equal proportions.
 Both can graze on benthic and littoral surfaces (Merritt and Cummins 1996) but they differ in emergence phenologies and behavior.
 In high elevation Sierra Nevada lakes, C. ferrugineus emerges in large cohorts a few weeks after snowmelt, emerging on the water surface throughout the lake; A. edmundsi emerges more uniformly throughout the summer, clinging to shoreline substrates as it emerges (TCS, personal observation).
 In 2009, non-experimental mayfly emergence peaked in late July in Spur lake and in mid-August in LeConte lake; we observed no emergence in September at either site.

 The resource putatively shared by tadpoles and mayfly nymphs is the benthic matter in the littoral zones of these high elevation lakes.
 This assemblage is composed mostly of diatoms with smaller proportions of green algae, cyanobacteria, chrysophytes, detritus, bacteria, and inorganic matter (Smith 2015), hereafter referred to as “algae”, but we concede that it is actually a complex assemblage.